estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Wrap it also around the setSelected to coordinate the whole update.
 This additional startTransition will not necessary in the future.
 - Creating an Action.
 An action is a function called in a transition, meaning we have a specific term for this type of lower priority behavior.
 - Showcase.
-- At this point, all UX errors are fixed.
-All the updates execute once all transitions are done, keeping them in sync, less code and no flickering UI.
+- At this point, flickering UI errors are fixed.
+All the updates execute once all transitions are done, keeping them in sync.

 ## AsyncSelect with useOptimistic